番茄社区

 At the 2023 Orange Shirt Day event, Survivor and Elder, Kilth-wii-taa, Dr. Barney Williams from the Nuu-chah-nulth Nation gifted President Kevin Hall and UVic with a National Centre for Truth and Reconciliation .
 President Hall made a commitment to find a permanent home for the flag to serve as a memorial for individuals who have been harmed by residential schools.

-UVic has since installed a flagpole in the UVic Quad, close to the Mearns-McPherson Library and adjacent to the area where Orange Shirt Day ceremonies are held annually.
-Elders from the Songhees Nation blessed the land prior to the flag pole’s installation.
+UVic installed a flagpole in the UVic Quad, close to the Mearns-McPherson Library and adjacent to the area where Orange Shirt Day ceremonies are held annually.
+Elder, May Sam and her son Scott Sam blessed the land prior to the flag pole’s installation.

 215+ banners